emissary-ingress/emissary/docs/user-guide/with-istio.md

 It's simplest to use the YAML files we have online for this (though of course you can download them and use them locally if you prefer!).

-First, you need to check if Kubernetes has RBAC enabled, run:
+First, you need to check if Kubernetes has RBAC enabled:

 ```shell
 kubectl cluster-info dump --namespace kube-system | grep authorization-mode
 ```